ddnexus/pagy/docs/api/paginators/keyset.md

 !!!success IMPORTANT!

-Almost all the constraints below can be avoided by using the [pagy_keynav](keynav.md) when you need a proper UI.
+Almost all the constraints below can be avoided by using the [:keynav](keynav_js) paginator when you need a proper UI.
 !!!

 !!!warning With the standard keyset pagination technique...